thdk/team-timesheets/README.md

 #### Firebase

+**Remark 1:** You can skip Firebase section if you are contributing to an existing project and if you don't have to deploy.

-Note: if you are joining a project where a firebase project has already been set up, simply ask for the *src/config.ts* and the *.firebasesrc* file of one of your team members and skip this section.
+**Remark 2:** If you do are alowed to deploy for an existing project where a firebase project has already been set up, simply ask for the *src/config.ts* and the *.firebasesrc* file of one of your team members and skip this section.
+Note that you'll need to be added as a user of the firebase project and given correct permissions"

 ##### Firebase project